-- (j) "machinery and equipment" means materials, devices, fittings, installations, appliances, apparatus and tanks other than tanks used exclusively for storage, including supporting foundations and footings and any other thing prescribed by the Minister that forms an integral part of an operational unit intended for or used in

-(i) manufacturing, (ii) processing. - [120] The Board finds that the Complainant is requesting that the Board reconsider the classification of the improvements provided by the Respondent, stating that they have been incorrectly classified as improvements and should be classified as M & E and/or Chattels. - [121] The Board finds Board Order MGB 127/04 R & S Resources Ltd. v.
+- (j) "machinery and equipment" means materials, devices, fittings, installations, appliances, apparatus and tanks other than tanks used exclusively for storage, including supporting foundations and footings and any other thing prescribed by the Minister that forms an integral part of an operational unit intended for or used in - (i) manufacturing, - (ii) processing, - [121] The Board finds that the Complainant is requesting that the Board reconsider the classification of the improvements provided by the Respondent, stating that they have been incorrectly classified as improvements and should be classified as M & E and/or chattels and therefore not taxable. - [122] The Board finds Board Order MGB 127/04 R & S Resources Ltd. v.
 County of Red Deer very compelling evidence provided by the Respondent.

-Quoting the Alberta Court of Appeal (page 4 of 19, found on page 379 of R.4) in "Cardiff Rating Authority and Another v.
+Quoting the Alberta Court of Appeal (page 4 of 19, found within page 379 of R.4) in "Cardiff Rating Authority and Another v.
 Guest Ken Baldwins Iron Steel Co.
-Ltd. [1949] 1 All E. R. (C.A.) which defines a structure as follows".
+Ltd. [1949] 1 All E. R. (C.A.) which defines a structure as follows":